ucldc/ucldc-docs/docs/dams/clipboard.md

 ## The Clipboard

-In order to copy or move objects between different project folders, you'll use the Clipboard to gather up and temporarily store one or more objects, before navigating to the destination project folder to move or paste your objects in place.
+In order to copy or move project folders or objects, you'll use the Clipboard to gather up and temporarily store one or more project folders or objects, before navigating to the destination project folder to move or paste what's in the Clipboard.

 <div class="walkthrough">Walkthrough</div>